boddenberg-it/busvoodoo-ci/docker_build_slaves/README.md

-Script will re-build all BusVoodoo docker images used for build pipelines on https://jenkins.blobb.me.
+BusVoodoo docker images used for build pipelines on https://jenkins.blobb.me.

+The build.sh script will build all images and is also used to re-build latest images on jenkins slaves themselves weekly.

-Morover, one can use these images to build locally with a different distro.
+Moreover, one can use these images to build locally with a different distro.
 This can be achieved by following invocation after desired image is build:

 ```
 docker run -it --rm=true \